 This checklist must be completed and submitted with your application.
 Understanding the ecological issues that could be associated with a development can avoid delays in determination, create a better scheme and avoid breaches of legislation.
-Please complete both Part 1 and Part 2.

-Tick all features present that to the best of your knowledge could be affected by any aspect of the proposal both when it is in use or during construction (including from construction vehicles accessing the site/ materials storage).
+Tick all features present that could be affected by any aspect of the proposal both when it is in use or during construction (including from construction vehicles accessing the site/ materials storage).